GDPR Compliance and Elasticsearch

-Access Controls: Use X-Pack to implement role-based access control, down to the field level, to ensure that only authorized persons can access GDPR Personal Data in your Elasticsearch cluster.
+Access Controls: Implement role-based access control, down to the field level, to ensure that only authorized persons can access GDPR Personal Data in your Elasticsearch cluster.

 Monitor Access and Breaches: Combine Elasticsearch audit and access logs with machine learning and alerting jobs to get proactive with access monitoring and breach detection.

 Pseudonymization: Use Logstash fingerprint filter to replace personal data with hashed values.

 Encryption: Enable TLS / SSL to secure your data in transit from snooping and tampering.